cilium/cilium/Documentation/cmdref/cilium-agent.md

       --nat46-range string                            IPv6 prefix to map IPv4 addresses to (default "0:0:0:0:0:FFFF::/96")
       --native-routing-cidr string                    Allows to explicitly specify the CIDR for native routing.
 This value corresponds to the configured cluster-cidr.
       --node-port-acceleration string                 BPF NodePort acceleration via XDP ("native", "disabled") (default "disabled")
+      --node-port-addresses strings                   A list of values which specify the addresses to use for NodePorts.
+Values must be valid IP blocks (e.g. 1.2.3.0/24, ::1/128).
+The default is to use all local addresses.
       --node-port-algorithm string                    BPF load balancing algorithm ("random", "maglev") (default "random") --node-port-bind-protection                     Reject application bind(2) requests to service ports in the NodePort range (default true)
       --node-port-mode string                         BPF NodePort mode ("snat", "dsr", "hybrid") (default "snat")